moaatt2/test-blog/docs/chainmail_posts/magemaille.md

 ### Notes

 The Magemaille weave is quite simple to understand and create.
 The weave can look nice; however, with the rings I used, the weave appeared very busy and complex.
-For maximal aesthetic appeal, the small rings should be small enough to leave almost no extra space when they join two large rings; it would be best if they were a smaller gauge than the larger rings.
+For maximal aesthetic appeal, the small rings should be small enough to leave almost no extra space when they join two large rings; it would be even better if they were a smaller gauge than the larger rings.
 As a sheet weave, you can make bracelets, chokers, or even fabric with it.
 Given its simplicity and ease of creation, I recommend learning how to make this weave.

 ### Pictures